 The Board is responsible for maintaining and reviewing the effectiveness of the Group's risk management and internal control systems.
-They have carried out an annual review of the implemented system and procedures, including areas covering financial, operational and legal compliance controls and risk management functions.
+They have carried out an annual review of the implemented systems and procedures, including areas covering financial, operational and legal compliance controls and risk management functions.
 The risk management and internal control systems are implemented to minimise the risks to which the Group is exposed and used as a management tool for the day-to-day operation of business.
 The system can only provide reasonable but not absolute assurance against misstatement or losses.

-The Board is responsible for implementing the risk management and internal control systems and reviewing its effectiveness.
-For the year ended 31 December 2015, the Board considered that the Company's risk management and internal control systems are adequate and effective and the Company has complied with the CG Code.
+For the year ended 31 December 2016, the Board considered that the Company's risk management and internal control systems are adequate and effective and the Company has complied with the CG Code.